SiRIUS Lab

 Research Opportunities

-SiRIUS Lab is seeking motivated undergraduate and graduate students interested in multi-hazard resilience, digital twins, sensing, and decision support for communities.
-We are committed to a diverse and inclusive research environment and encourage applications from students of all backgrounds.
+SIRIUS Lab seeks motivated undergraduate and graduate students interested in multi-hazard resilience, digital twins, sensing, and decision support for communities.
+We are committed to a diverse and inclusive research environment.